Basque Poetry in English - Part 4 - Martxa Baten Lehen Notak

 Of course this question relates to my trilingualism (that is one ugly word you don't hear often), and it doesn't have an easy answer.
 Sometimes Basque, sometimes English, and other times, though increasingly less so, Spanish.

 My mind, or my thinking, or whatever, wanders from one language to another without notice, nor logic.
-It's as if, I think in Basque when I think of something, but when I think of something else it's always in English.
+It's not as if, I think in Basque when I think of something, but when I think of something else it's always in English.

 It often depends on the language I communicated with the last time.
 So if I'm speaking English with someone, I'll be thinking in English.